Short-term residential treatment center for teen depression | ThreePeaks Ascent

 In fact, “The total number of teenagers who recently experienced depression increased 59% between 2007 and 2017.”
 When you add up all the data, 1 in 5 adolescents from all walks of life will suffer from depression at some point during their teen years.”

-Unfortunately, when left untreated depression can worsen.
-It can even turn into a persistent depressive disorder.
+Unfortunately, when left untreated teen depression can worsen.
+It can even turn into a major depressive disorder.
 It impacts everything from relationships to school to work.
 It can even change how you feel, how much you sleep, and whether you can get out of bed in the morning.
-Tragically depression all too often ends in suicidal ideation, suicide attempts, or suicide.
+Tragically teen depression all too often ends in suicidal ideation, suicide attempts, or suicide.
 Increasing rates of teen depression are one of the main reasons that suicide is the second leading cause of death among 15-29-year-olds.
 What a scary statistic.
-Just more proof that depression in teens is a real issue and that you should take your child seriously when they say things like “I want to end it all” or “I can’t take this life anymore.”
+Just more proof that teenage depression is a real issue and that you should take your child seriously if they say things like “I want to end it all” or “I can’t take this life anymore.”

 National Suicide Prevention Lifeline

 A mental health condition may increase your teen's risk of self-harm.
-If they are considering self-harm or suicide, help is available right now: Call a crisis hotline, such as the 988 Suicide & Crisis Lifeline
+If your family member is considering self-harm or suicide, help is available right now: Call a crisis and suicide hotline, such as the 988 Suicide & Crisis Lifeline

 In This Article We’ll Discuss: